BerringDC/BDC_qc/README.md

 #### Impossible date test

 The date of the profile can be no earlier than 01/01/2010 and no later than current date in UTC.
-Action: Values that fail the test should be falgged as bad data(4)
+Action: Values that fail the test should be flagged as bad data (4).

 <div align="center">